What is obesity? How to know if you are obese.

 Books for what is obesity and the cure

 The books are available at Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, and sometimes as hardbacks.
-If you enjoyed the what is obesity page, these books are excellent further suggestions for health, or weight loss.
+If you found the what is obesity page useful, these books are excellent further suggestions for health or weight loss.

 So, what is obesity and does it apply to you?
 Well, calculate your body mass index to see if you are obese.
 Then you can aim for a health weight.
 Use the page link given below.